THE FORGE

 Take one simple step to sow a seed this week: pray over your finances, start a basic written budget or reach out to a trusted financial adviser or mentor.
 The hardest part is getting started.
 But once you take the first step, momentum builds.
 Pray, plan, act, and watch how God multiplies the seeds you sow.

-From Student to Shepherd:
+From Inconsistent to Intentional::

 Staying Safe in a World of Smarter Scams